ishine/pylstraight/docs/source/index.rst

 =========================

-`pylstraight <https://github.com/takenori-y/pylstraight>`_ is an unofficial Python reimplemantation of the legacy-STRAIGHT, which was originally written in MATLAB.
+`pylstraight <https://github.com/takenori-y/pylstraight>`_ is an unofficial Python reimplementation of the legacy-STRAIGHT, which was originally written in MATLAB.

 .. toctree::